Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Discussion

 \subsection{Limitations and future works}

 This work faces several limitations.
-Firstly, the optimality of the design solutions in this work is evaluated with a physics-based simulator.
-Such a simulator is accurate regarding the physics phenomena and drone design features that are incorporated in the simulator.
-However, since no simulator considers all factors and scenarios that may occur in real life, many important factors can be neglected in the simulation results for real-life applications.
-Such imperfection can lead to an inaccurate evaluation of the drone design performance in real-life scenarios.
-Therefore, the simulation results used in this work and the performance evaluated for each drone design may not be perfectly accurate under the tasks described in the design problems.
-That means our evaluation of participants' ability to select the optimal designs can be distorted.
-It is possible that certain participants conducted a more thorough and realistic evaluation of the designs than the simulator, but their design choice is deemed inferior in this study.
-This might lead to a seemingly poorer ability to select the optimal designs, while in reality, it is quite the opposite.
+First, we evaluated design optimality using a physics-based simulator.
+Such a simulator is accurate regarding the physics phenomena and drone design features that are modeled, but it can neglect meticulous factors and lead to inaccurate evaluations in real-life scenarios.
+Therefore, the simulation results and performance evaluation in this work may not be perfectly accurate for the tasks described in the design problems, potentially affecting our evaluation of participants' ability to select optimal designs.

-Secondly, this study only examined a very specific design problem with relatively high requirements for domain knowledge.
-Participants with prior UAV design, manufacturing, or flying experience will likely have a more comprehensive heuristic and can demonstrate a stronger ability to evaluate the UAV designs compared to those who don't, potentially affecting the results.
+Second, this study examined a domain-specific design problem with relatively high requirements for domain knowledge.
+Participants with prior UAV design, manufacturing, or flying experience will likely have a more comprehensive heuristic and can demonstrate a stronger ability to evaluate UAV designs than those without it, potentially affecting the results.
 Future work should further investigate the impact of design modalities on more general design problems and other technical domains.

-Thirdly, most participants in this study are current college students.
+Third, all participants in this study are current college students.
 Though it is a representative group to demonstrate the impact of different design modalities and experiment conditions, the participants may lack the field experience for some of the realistic technical challenges reflected in the design problems, which sometimes can only be obtained through years of industry-specific work experience.

-Another limitation in this work lies in the relatively short length of the design decision-making process simulated here.
-Even though no hard limit was imposed, most participants finished the study within 40 minutes.
-Such a time span may not fully and accurately represent the extensive nature of real-world design challenges.
+Future work should consider professional engineers and designers, and further investigate the impact of expertise.